FAIMS/faimsWebsite/pages/about.md

 * _Student volunteer at FAIMS_
 * _High school student_

-Ashley is a Year 11 student with a deep interest in languages and ancient history!
+Ashley is a Year 11 student with a deep interest in languages and ancient history.
 She is currently self-studying Russian and the programming language Python.
-In her own words "Volunteering at FAIMS has given me insight into the world of archaeology and has opened doors in the world of technology and programming that I never expected to find."
+In her own words: "Volunteering at FAIMS has given me insight into the world of archaeology and has opened doors in the world of technology and programming that I never expected to find."